-- Answer: Fundamentalism.
-You must inform the customer.
+- Answer: You must inform the customer.
 The customer apparently has the right to request such testing and as such you have ethical responsibility to inform the customer of all factors.
 The ultimate decision should be made by the customer.
 However, you have the obligation to comply with the legal and governmental responsibilities within your industry. - 10. (a) You are a project manager for a company making a major proposal to a Middle Eastern country.
 Your major competition is from Japan.
 Your local agent, who is closely tied to a very influential sheik, would receive a 5 percent commission if the proposal were accepted.
 Near the date for decision the agent asks you for \$150,000 to grease the skids so that your proposal is accepted.
-What do you do? - (b) What if, after you say no, the agent goes to your vice president, who provides the money?
-What do you do? - (c) Your overseas operation learns that most other foreign companies in this Middle Eastern location bolster their business by exchanging currency on the gray market.
+What do you do?

+(b) What if, after you say no, the agent goes to your vice president, who provides the money?
+What do you do?

+(c) Your overseas operation learns that most other foreign companies in this Middle Eastern location bolster their business by exchanging currency on the gray market.
 You discover that your division is twice as profitable as budgeted due to the amount of domestic currency you have received on the gray market.
-What do you do? - Answer: Ethical Theories. (a) This may cross the line from ethical to legal requirements.
+What do you do?

+Answer: (a) This may cross the line from ethical to legal requirements.
 If this is not illegal, then applying the doctrine of ethical relativism, you must decide what is subjectively right for you.

-You also need to check the company code of conduct and any other applicable policy. - (b) Again applying the doctrine of ethical relativism, if you feel strongly enough you may have to quit your job or request a transfer to another division.
-If this activity is not legal you have the obligation to report it to your company's superiors. - (c) The Utilitarianism cost-benefit analysis will allow you to first quantify this in monetary terms and then compare the direct and indirect costs and benefits.
+(b) Again applying the doctrine of ethical relativism, if you feel strongly enough you may have to quit your job or request a transfer to another division.
+If this activity is legal you have the obligation to report it to your company's superiors.

+(c) The Utilitarianism cost-benefit analysis will allow you to first quantify this in monetary terms and then compare the direct and indirect costs and benefits.
 This process may achieve the most profit but may ignore justice in the process.